 With one second remaining in a penalty to Team A, a Team A player ices the puck.
 By the time the puck crosses the goal line, Team A is back at full strength.
-Is this an icing situation (for Adults [male and female] and High School classifications only)?
+Is this an icing situation (for Adults [male and female], High School, Youth 15O and above and Girls 16U and above classifications only)?